 A contractor must contract for projects in which they are properly classified.
 Their classification must cover 60% of the total project in order to bid, unless they have a commercial classification, and then they may bid, but would be required to subcontract to a properly licensed contractor for the portions over $25,000.
 See TCA 62-6-111.
 The license process entails all contractor applications to pass the Tennessee "Business and Law" exam; and also a trade exam may be required for some classifications (see "Contractor Classifications Outline") A complete list of the exams, registration information and study materials are available by reviewing the “Candidate Information Bulletin” of the exam vendor, PSI).

 Every contractor's license is assigned a monetary limit for the amount in which a contractor may bid or contract (total cost of the project, including materials, labor, profit, etc.).
 This amount is approved by the Board based upon the financial statement of a contractor, as well as their experience.
 Projects cannot be split into phases to circumvent the monetary limit law by having multiple contracts.
-A tolerance of 10% is allowed pursuant Rule 0680-1-.13 and anything more is considered a violation of the law.
+A tolerance of 10% is allowed pursuant Rule 0680-1-.13 and T.C.A.
+62-6-103 (with the exception of BC-A/r licensees).
 In addition, pursuant Public Chapter 469, a contractor exceeding the monetary limit on their license does not have the right to secure a lien.
 All contractors bidding to any contractor as a subcontractor, if they are performing electrical, mechanical, plumbing, HVAC, roofing or masonry, they are required to be licensed and must have a monetary limit to cover the entire portion of their work, including the cost of labor and equipment; as the prime contractor cannot delete the cost of materials, labor and equipment for these portions of the work which may be considered circumventing the license law.
-See Rule 0680-01--13.

 Owner/Name on the License